b-rad-c/kwogger/README.md

     WARNING=yellow
     ERROR=red

-The tail utility also has searching capabilities, both as simple 'grep'ing a string and by matching key/value pair data.
+The tail utility also has searching capabilities
+    + simple search function equivalent to 'grep'ing each log entry as a line
+    + advanced search by matching key/value pair data.

 Tail utility can be used by calling the module directly.